Redick's layup lifts Pelicans over Kings 117-115 - WHIZ News

 Lonzo Ball had 24 points with 10 assists and Redick scored 18 as the Pelicans won for the fifth time in six games.

-Just moments earlier, it seemed New Orleans (12-24) had a victory safely tucked away.
+Just moments earlier, it seemed New Orleans (12-24) had a win safely tucked away.
 But Sacramento’s Nemanja Bjelica converted a four-point play with 4.2 seconds left to tie it at 115.

-Coming out of a timeout, Ball inbounded the ball to Redick, who drove left and beat Richaun Holmes for a layup that banked softly off the glass.
+Coming out of a timeout, Ball inbounded to Redick, who drove left and beat Richaun Holmes for a layup that banked in softly off the glass.

+“Richaun saw him and you try to get (Redick) off the 3-point line because that’s what he does,” Sacramento guard De’Aaron Fox said.
+“But he made a tough, underhand, left-hand layup that was high off the glass.
+Yes, that’s a tough shot.
+But he’s a veteran and he knocked it down.”

+Redick did so thanks to the early-morning work he puts in before Pelicans shootarounds, driving in for layups with his off hand while coaches swat at his shots with a big pad.

+“Once I got by (Holmes), my mindset was just get the ball high off the glass,” Redick said.
+“Believe it or not, I practice that shot.
+And so when I shot it, I knew it was in.”

-Harrison Barnes scored 30 points to lead the Kings, and Buddy Hield added 24.
+Harrison Barnes matched a season high with 30 points to lead the Kings (13-23), and Buddy Hield added 24.

-The Pelicans jumped out to a 22-8 lead early on, only to see the Kings answer with a 23-3 run bridging the first and second quarters to take the lead.
+The Pelicans, who recently stumbled through a 13-game losing streak, appear to be rounding into form as they await the return of No. 1 overall draft pick Zion Williamson from a right knee injury.

+Williamson, who underwent surgery Oct.
+21, has missed the entire season to this point, but he recently began practicing.

-But New Orleans went into halftime with a 52-48 advantage thanks to 16 points from Redick, who went 3 for 5 from beyond the arc.
-That helped make up for a quiet half from leading scorer Brandon Ingram, who mustered only five points in the first two quarters.
+New Orleans went into halftime with a 52-48 advantage thanks to 16 points from Redick, whose only points in the second half came on his game-winner.

-Sacramento shot just 38% (15 for 40) from the field in the half while New Orleans did damage from 3-point range, going 9 of 21 from long distance.

 TIP-INS